Gunnydelight/documentation-theme-jekyll/pages/mydoc/mydoc_contentcreators.md

 Relevant gold farming information you'd like publicized consisting of:

 ```
-1. Profession Gold increasing Shuffles
+1. Warcraft Gold making Shuffles including Vendor or Professions.
+2. Shadowlands and Old World Group/Multibox Gold farms.
+3. World Pet Farms.
+4. BOE Mount Farms.
+5. Herb and/or Mining Routes.
-2. Extensive/Complete TSM Groups (with or without Operations)
+6. Completed TSM4 4.10 Groups (with or without Operations, up to you!).
-3. Herb and/or Mining Routes with screenshots (may remove this later, not sure... undecided)
-4. PreCaged Pet World goldfarms
-5. BOE Mount Farms
+7. Goldmaking helpful website and tools.
 ```

 The way your information will be presented will follow the template in the completed guides on this site which can be located [here](https://gunnydelight.github.io/mozzletoff-wow-goldfarm-site/example.html)

 ## What is the Twitch requirements to get listed on this website??
 * Twitch Affiliate+ or Partner.
-This baseline shows a commit to being a serious Content Creator and not a temporary fleeting decision to do Gold Farm content.
+This baseline shows a commit to being a serious Content Creator and not a temporary fleeting decision.
-* Still currently streaming or posting Gold Farm content _(does NOT need to be dedicated)_.
+* Still currently streaming or posting Gold Farm content _(does **NOT** need to be dedicated)_.
-* Breaks are Okay _(AND HEALTHY)_, 5 month of no content will likely result in a delisting.
+* Breaks are Okay _(AND HEALTHY)_, 6 month+ of no Content will likely result in a delisting from Twitch.
+Just make sure if/when you decide you come back to contact me on any of the socials above to be added back in.

 ## What is the YouTube requirements to get listed on this website??
 * 300+ Subscribers
-* 10+ Videos
+* 20+ Videos
-* Cover Goldfarm Content!
+* Covering Goldfarm or gold making relevant content!
 * No expire to remove URL's from YouTube Content Creators like Twitch requirement above.
-As as long as the information covered in the VODs stay relevant to current WOW content.
+As as long as the information covered in the VODs stay relevant to current WOW content, you'll stay there as a libary source of video's that people may use.

 ## Mozzle, why haven't you already show cased my work?!
 It is impossible _(so I'm finding out)_ to keep in constant **"know"** of who is working on Gold Farm content.
 Just reach out to me and ask!